Medical Translation of Informed Consent Forms (ICFs)

-Medical interpreting services are used by hospitals and doctors’ offices daily to comply with the laws requiring interpreters in healthcare.
+Medical interpreting services for hospital language translations are used by hospitals and doctors’ offices daily to comply with the laws requiring interpreters in healthcare.
 In Mizyed v.
 Palos Community Hospital, 2017 IL App.
 142790, the plaintiff, a native Arabic speaker, filed a medical malpractice lawsuit against a hospital and his treating physicians.
 A summary of the facts giving rise to his lawsuit are as follows:

 In 2009, the plaintiff visited his doctor for a routine appointment.
 The plaintiff brought his daughter, who could speak and read English, to the appointment.
 At the appointment, the plaintiff was given an EKG to monitor his heart.
 Upon reviewing the results, his doctor informed the plaintiff that it appeared that he was having a heart attack and needed to go to the hospital right away.
 The doctor called an ambulance and transported him to the emergency room.
 At the ER, the doctors indicated that they suspected the plaintiff might need surgery due to a “major blockage.”
 The daughter and plaintiff’s other relatives were present in the E.R. with plaintiff.
 According to the daughter, none of the medical personnel spoke Arabic.